Chart Configuration¶

 Position¶

-Supports selecting to hide, bottom, or right-side legends.
-Clicking on the legend's metric row can hide/show the corresponding metric.
+Supports choosing to hide the legend, or display it at the bottom or right.
+Clicking on a metric row in the legend can hide/show the corresponding metric.

 Display Value¶